Maghnie/tutorials.Getting-Started/README.md

 -   `dateCreated` (type: DateTime): attribute creation date as an ISO 8601 string.
 -   `dateModified` (type: DateTime): attribute modification date as an ISO 8601 string.
 -   `previousValue` (type: any): only in notifications.
-The value of this
+The value of this metadata is the previous value (to the request triggering the notification) of the associated attribute.
+The type of this metadata must be the previous type of the associated attribute.
+If the type/value of `previousValue` is the same type/value as in the associated attribute, then the attribute has not actually changed its value.
 -   `actionType` (type: Text): only in notifications.
+It is included if the attribute to which it is attached was included in the request that triggered the notification.
+Its value depends on the request operation type: `update` for updates, `append` for creation and `delete` for deletion.
+Its type is always `Text`.

-One element of metadata can be found within the `address` attribute. a `verified` flag indicates whether the address has been confirmed.
+One element of metadata can be found within the `address` attribute: a `verified` flag indicates whether the address has been confirmed.

 ## Querying Context Data